Group courses in Epsom, Surrey and Manchester OR train in your own home

 - There is a 1 day training option (and only because you can already understand seeing colour) or a 2 day training for those new to colour analysis.

-- The model sessions will be videoed for you so that you can see yourself in action, observe your techniques, observe you draping and seeing the reactions of the drapes on your model and witness how they react on their personal colour journeys.
+- The model sessions will be videoed for you so that you can see yourself in action, observe you draping and seeing the reactions of the drapes on your model and witness how they react on their personal colour journeys.
 You will be able to download these videos to your computer.
 Enhanced learning for you.

 Geographical area covered